jordan4ibanez/zig_learn/README.md

 note:
-map will be a greyscale texture map. map will be exported from gimp as 16 bit floating point.
+map will be a greyscale texture map.
+// todo: fix the gimp export as an f32, it's currently f16. map will be exported from gimp as 32 bit floating point.